 2. Consider Chronic Conditions

 Women in their 40s are often diagnosed with chronic conditions like high blood pressure, diabetes, and thyroid disease, which are conditions that can impede or affect the seamless progression of pregnancy.
 They can birth complications that make it difficult to have a safe pregnancy or a healthy baby.
 As such, it is critical to get a yes from your doctor before you get pregnant.
 It is also wise to have a thorough examination and check-up before pregnancy to rule out pregnancy-affecting conditions and manage them effectively (if present).

 3. Antenatal Care is a Must

-Regular visits to the hospital while pregnant at 40 are a must.
+Regular visits to an urgent care near me while pregnant at 40 are a must.
 Don’t skip any appointment with your doctor and report even the slightest unusual change.
 Don’t sweep your worries under the carpet and feel free to discuss everything you feel with your doctor.
 Your doctor should be your best friend, confidante, and first point of call during this period.
 No, you are not being paranoid or overly cautious, you just want the best for you and your baby.

 4. Exercise Regularly

 40 or not, all pregnant women are advised to exercise religiously.
 It is more physically draining to carry a baby in your 40s than in your 30s and 20s, which makes exercising a must-do.
 Low-impact exercises like walking, yoga, and swimming are recommended.
 Be careful not to go overboard.
 Also, 40-year-old women who are physically fit and engage in regular exercise before pregnancy have an easier time getting and staying pregnant (you might want to start exercising if you are considering getting pregnant in your 40s).

 5. Prioritize Your Vitamins